 Our Final Thoughts

-If you, a friend or a loved one has been injured or worse in an motor vehicle accident our experienced personal injury attorneys will review the details surrounding your accident with you, you can all us today at 561-777-7700 or visit our about us page to find out more about us.
-The injury lawyers at Shiner Law Group have convenient local locations to service you throughout Florida including West Palm Beach, Port St. Lucie, Stuart, and Boca Raton.
+If you, a friend or a loved one has been injured or worse in a motor vehicle accident our experienced personal injury attorneys will review the details surrounding your accident with you, you can call us today at 561-777-7700 or visit our about us page to find out more about us.
+The injury lawyers at Shiner Law Group have convenient local locations to serve you throughout Florida including West Palm Beach, Port St. Lucie, Stuart, and Boca Raton.

 No matter what happens with the legislation currently being proposed, our attorneys will work diligently to ensure your voice is heard and justice is meted out.
 We would prefer the Florida Legislators move forward with the proposed changes to the law because we believe it would benefit our clients more, especially in the long run than having the current system in place which limits our client’s recoveries.